cyber-dojo/saver/docs/api.md

   {"group_join":"a8gVRN"}
   ```

 - - - -
 ## GET group_joined(id)
-Returns the kata-id and kata-events keyed against the kata's avatar-index (0-63)
+Returns the kata-id and kata-events-summary keyed against the kata's avatar-index (0-63)
 for the katas that have joined a group.
-The group can be specified with the group's `id`
+The id can be the group's `id`
-**or** with the `id` of any kata in the group.
+**or** the `id` of any kata in the group.
 - parameters
   * **id:String**.
 - returns